proplot-dev/proplot/docs/quickstart5.rst

 the “magma”, “rocket”, and ProPlot “Fire” colormaps.
 The first two are nicely-designed `~matplotlib.colors.LinearSegmentedColormap` maps, and the last one is a `~proplot.colortools.PerceptuallyUniformColormap`.
-They all vary linearly across the hue and luminance channels, but not the chroma channel (top row).
+They are all roughly linear across the hue and luminance channels, but not the chroma channel (top row).
 “Fire” is linear in the HSL scaling of the chroma channel (center left), while other ProPlot colormaps are linear in the HPL scaling of the chroma channel (center right).
 All of these colormaps vary eratically in the red, blue and green channels (bottom row), as is the case for most nice-looking colormaps.

 .. code:: ipython3

     import proplot as plot
-    f = plot.show_channels('fire', 'magma', 'rocket')
+    f = plot.show_channels('fire', 'magma', 'rocket', minhue=-180)